 An international team of scientists has returned from a deep sea research voyage, finding several intriguing species including what seems to be a fish without a face.

 The voyage, called Sampling the Abyss, was organized and carried out by Museums Victoria and the Commonwealth Scientific and Industrial Research Organization (CSIRO).
 The mission was settling into a normal rhythm when they found a bizarre-looking fish which seemed to have no face.
 They pulled it up from 4,000 meters -- it was unfortunate for the fish, but the team was thrilled.

 "Everyone was amazed," writes Dianne Bray from Museums Victoria.
 "We fishos thought we'd hit the jackpot, especially as we had no idea what it was.
 Tissue samples were taken (for genetic analyses) and images were emailed to experts who work on weird abyssal fishes.
 We even conjured up possible new scientific names!"

 Although rare, the fish is spread across a wide geographical range, known to be from the Arabian Sea, Indonesia, Papua New Guinea, Japan, and Hawaii.
 Interestingly, the first time this fish was discovered was in 1874, when the Voyage of HMS Challenger(link is external), the world’s first round the world oceanographic expedition, recovered one from a depth of 2440 fathoms nearby Australia.
 In case you're wondering, a fatho is a unit of length equal to six feet (1.8 metres).
 I know, the Imperial System confuses me too.

 Also, despite its appearance, the fish does have a face; it even has eyes!
 It's just hidden.

-“Although very little is known about this strange fish without a face, it does have eyes – which are apparently visible well beneath the skin in smaller specimens.
-I doubt they’d be of much use though, so we’ve decided to call it the Faceless Cusk,
+"Although very little is known about this strange fish without a face, it does have eyes – which are apparently visible well beneath the skin in smaller specimens.
+I doubt they’d be of much use though, so we’ve decided to call it the Faceless Cusk," Bray added.